llambiel/letsecureme/post.md

 title: Let's Encrypt & Nginx - state of the art, secure web deployment
 html_title: Let's Encrypt & Nginx - state of the art, secure web deployment
 meta_desc: Let's Encrypt & Nginx - state of the art, secure web deployment
-intro: Securing a website is hard this why you should do, it how to do it and blah blah.
+intro: Intro TBC.
 ---

 We will detail all the steps to get the best rating (A+) on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and [securityheaders.io](https://securityheaders.io) analysers using an automated Let's Encrypt certificate.
 All backed by Nginx, our open source webserver of choice.

 ## Let's Encrypt overview

-Let's Encrypt is a new open source, fully automated service that provides free SSL certificates.
+Let's Encrypt is a new open source certificate authority (CA) providing free and automated SSL certificates.
 The Let's Encrypt root certificate is also well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).

 Before starting, below are a few caveats which not everybody may be comfortable with: